drug-design/course/docs/chapters/molecular-similarity.md

 *[Pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.
 *[Pharmacophores]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.

-The distance between atoms with putative interaction types can either be defined in space (as in the previous example) or it can be defined as a topological distance (i.e. by counting the number of bonds along the shortest path between two atoms).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/graph-based-multiple-point-pharmacophores-7d27e01b'><i class='fa fa-play' aria-hidden='true'></i></button>The distance between atoms with putative interaction types can either be defined in space (as in the previous example) or it can be defined as a topological distance (i.e. by counting the number of bonds along the shortest path between two atoms).
 One example of this descriptor is the CATS descriptor, which employs five interaction types: lipophilic atoms, hydrogen bond donors and acceptors, and positively and negatively charged centers.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer